Rethinking higher education across the state

 Rashap described quantum computers as potentially ultrafast computers that could solve problems much faster than a conventional one.
 He said a potential application would be a pharmaceutical company using quantum computing to test numerous possible drug interactions simultaneously.

-Those are just two examples of how traditional education is revolving in New Mexico and affecting the local economy.
+Those are just two examples of how traditional education is evolving in New Mexico and affecting the local economy.